zio/zio-sqs/docs/index.md

 }
 ```

-Check out the [examples](../zio-sqs/src/test/scala/examples) folder for more examples.
+Check out the examples folder in `zio-sqs/src/test/scala/examples` for additional examples that cover at-least-once and at-most-once delivery semantics.